-- 18 months to Two Years: This is often a best-case scenario, and will be the timescale to anticipate for the more straightforward cases that the medical professional or group does not contest.
+This is often a best-case scenario and will be the timescale to anticipate for the more straightforward cases that the medical professional or group does not contest.

-- Five to Six Years: If you are suing for medical negligence, you may find that the details can become very complicated very quickly.
-There will be longer to wait the more complex a case is, and that time will only get longer if the claim is contested.
+If you are suing for medical negligence, you may find that the details can become very complicated very quickly.
+In essence, the more complex that a compensation case becomes, the longer that you might have to wait as a result.
+Moreover, that time will only get longer if someone contests the claim.

-It’s important to remember that you should not let timescales put you off making a claim if you believe that you suffered from medical negligence.
-In many cases, the dispute is not contested, and by the defendant accepting liability early, you will reach a conclusion much faster.
+It’s important to remember that you should not let timescales put you off making a claim.
+Especially if you believe that you suffered from medical negligence.
+In many cases, the dispute faces no contest, and by the defendant accepting liability early, you will reach a conclusion much faster.

 One: Your solicitor will contact the relevant health authority or GP surgery.
 They will request your medical records, and this can take up to 40 days to receive.

-Two: Next, your solicitor will then go through your records and look for any evidence that you received any level of substandard care.
-This can be a lengthy part of the proceedings, and depending on the complexity of the case and how many specialists are involved, can take between three and four months.
+Two: Next, your solicitor will then go through your records and look for any evidence that you receive any level of substandard care.
+This can be a lengthy part of the proceedings.
+Depending on the complexity of the case and how many specialists take part, can take between three and four months.

-Three: Once this has been completed, a Letter of Claim will be sent to the relevant medical facilities.
+Three: Once this happens, a Letter of Claim is sent to the relevant medical facilities.
 Legally, they have up to four months to respond to this letter, although this can be stretched out in order to allow those defending to build their case.

-Four: At this point, you will need to be examined.
-Your health will be assessed, and this too can take some time to complete.
+Four: At this point, you’ll need a medical examination.
+Accordingly, there will be an assessment of your health, and this too can take some time to complete.
 The more issues that you are having due to medical negligence, the longer it will take.
 This is because you may need a range of specialists to check you over.

 Five: There are two potential outcomes after your examination.
 The first is that the defendant accepts liability.
 In these cases, your solicitor will ask for an offer of compensation.
-There will usually be some back and forth as the overall amount is revised.
-It’s worth noting that the majority of medical negligence claims will end at this stage.
-However, in some instances, the defendant will not accept liability.
-In those situations, your case will first go to civil court, and then (if the situation has still not been resolved) to trial.
+There will usually be some back and forth as you revise the overall amount.

 Six: Should you win your case, you will then receive your medical compensation.
 The court will specify the amount and the time that it will need to be paid by.